Our Commitment to Our Community

 Children’s directly employs nearly 15,000 people and serves patients from all 159 counties, making a significant impact on Georgia's economy.

-Children’s operates three hospitals, Marcus Autism Center, the Center for Advanced Pediatrics, Zalik Behavioral and Mental Health Center, and numerous neighborhood locations and Urgent Care Centers.
+Children’s operates three hospitals, Marcus Autism Center, the Center for Advanced Pediatrics, Zalik Behavioral and Mental Health Center, numerous neighborhood locations and Urgent Care Centers.

 On an annual basis, Children’s: